Performance-Based By Design

 Each ERA produces a clear, actionable report that includes:

-Measures the traits most closely associated with workplace and training success.
+- Measures traits closely associated with workplace success.

-Together, these indicators give employers and program administrators a reliable, performance-based signal of candidate readiness.
+Together, these indicators give hiring managers a reliable, performance-based signal of candidate readiness.

 How the Assessment Works

-The ERA is built around hands-on, interactive challenges that require candidates to actively engage, think, and perform.
+The 1 to 2 hour ERA is built around hands-on, “learn-and-apply” challenges that require candidates to actively engage, think, and perform.

 Key characteristics include:

-Candidates complete practical, task-based challenges, minimizing cultural/language bias.
+- Candidates acquire bite-sized information and complete practical, task-based challenges, minimizing cultural/language bias.

-The assessment is applicable to all entry to mid-level job openings because the attributes measured are universal to success in all roles.
+- The assessment is applicable to entry to mid-level job openings because the attributes measured are universal to success in the workplace.

 The Bottom Line